 Are my A-level choices affected by my GCSE choices?
-(Some A-level options don't require you to have studied them at GCSE first - for example, psychology, economics, media studies or politics.
+Some A-level options don't require you to have studied them at GCSE first - for example, psychology, economics, media studies or politics.
 For other subjects your child will most likely need the GCSE, so they can check with a teacher to make sure.
-Some A-levels, like science, may no longer be open to your child if they choose a single science at GCSE.
-Taking double award science (core + additional) or triple award science (physics, chemistry and biology) at GCSE will help to keep your child's future options open.
-They don't have to be a chemist or scientist when they grow up, but we live in an age of tech, and that dream phone design job or specialised journalist job might be harder to achieve without that extra GCSE science qualification).
+For example, to study a science at A Level, it is usually required that they have good grades in Science at GCSE.

 Do my GCSE options affect my university chances?
-(Most universities need you to have English and maths GCSEs... which is good, because you'll be studying them as core GCSE subjects anyway.)
+Most universities need you to have English and maths GCSEs... which is good, because you'll be studying them as core GCSE subjects anyway.